Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Introduction

 To answer these operational questions and compare the different modes of sending offers, we study three different models of hiring processes that build off existing work.

 \textbf{First model: sequential interviewing, a.k.a.\ ProbeTop-$k$.} In the first model, we assume that the firm has to hire up to $k$ people from a pool of $n$ applicants.
 Each applicant has a random value unknown to the firm carrying out the hiring process.
 The firm has access to distributional knowledge of these values coming from the applicants' resumes and complementary material submitted.
-The firm can interview applicants to find out the realization of their values; there is a limit of $T$ on the number of interviews conducted.
-The realization of the value of the candidate becomes known to the firm immediately after carrying out the interview.
-We note that this realization should be interpreted as the applicant's \textit{expected} value to the firm given the interview (and conditional on them accepting the offer); we treat this value as deterministic, which does not lose generality for a risk-neutral firm.
+The firm can interview applicants to find out the realization of their values, but there is a limit of $T$ on the number of interviews conducted.
+The realization of the value of the applicant becomes known to the firm immediately after carrying out the interview.
+We note that this realization should be interpreted as the applicant's \textit{expected} value to the firm given the interview (and conditional on them accepting the offer).
+We treat this value as deterministic, which does not lose generality for a risk-neutral firm that maximizes its expectation.
 We further assume that realizations from interviews are independent across applicants.
 After all interviews are carried out, the firm can choose the best $k$ interviewed candidates to be hired, who are assumed to accept their offers with probability 1.
 The goal of the firm is to maximize the expected sum of values of the hired personnel.
-This problem is exactly the ProbeTop-$k$ problem,\footnote{The case where $k=1$ is called the ProbeMax problem.} as described in \citet{fu2018ptas}, which is computationally challenging because the state space is exponential in the number of applicants (one has to track the subset that has been interviewed and their values).
+This problem is exactly the ProbeTop-$k$ problem, as described in \citet{fu2018ptas}.